pepcape/NPGR003-23/02-ImagePalette/README.md

 # Credit points
 **Basic solution: 8 points**
+* input file and number of colors in command line arguments
 * must not crash under any circumstances
+* text palette output to `stdout`
+* at least one of the "visual" outputs (SVG or PNG) - the `-o` argument
 * reasonable palette for reasonable input images
-* input file and number of colors in command line arguments
-* at least one of the "visual" outputs (SVG or PNG)

 **Bonus points: up to 7 more points**
 * quality of output palette